sowmya1804/WHO_Suicide-Analysis/README.md

 Dependent Variable : suicides_no

 ## Table of Contents
-Importing Libraries
+1)Importing Libraries
-Importing Dataset
+2)Importing Dataset
-Data Visualization
+3)Data Visualization
-Finding Suicide Trends according to Year
+4)Finding Suicide Trends according to Year
-Finding Suicide Trends according to Age Groups
+5)Finding Suicide Trends according to Age Groups
-Encoding Categorical Data
+6)Encoding Categorical Data
-splitting the dataset into training and testing sets
+7)splitting the dataset into training and testing sets
-Models to Predict Suicides
+8)Models to Predict Suicides
-Comparing the Results
+9)Comparing the Results

+## Technologies Used
+Python language
+## Installations
+Numpy
+Pandas
+Matplotlib
+Seaborn

 ## Conclusion:
 Among all the models Random Forest Model is giving good results with high R2 score and low RMSE score.
 Hence we can choose Random Forest Model for predictions.